codingburgas/10grade-christmas-luck-pattern-coders/README.md

 <br>

-After that in the assets/ui/Application.qml(one of ui files) Connections type listens to signals on application object, which was exposed to qml earlier, and invokes onMessage function, when message signal is emitted.
+After that, "Connections" object listens to signals on application object, which was exposed to qml earlier, and invokes onMessage function, when message signal is emitted.
 After that this function creates a message widget, which can be visible to user.

 <br>